THE OVERTURFS -- NEVER A DULL MOMENT

 Then the memories continued to turn more serious.
 A neighbor girl gave Linda a ride on the back fender of her bicycle and Linda forgot or didn't know to hold her feet out.
 Her heel got caught in the spokes and it took all the layers of skin off.
 Until the day she died, she had a wrinkled spot there, like as if she had been burned.
 I think the girl on the bicycle's last name was Travelstead.

 And then the worst day that occurred while living at The Little Green House came when Mom and Dad told us that Dad’s sister, Ruth Rosser, had killed herself.
 I later learned that Ruth had gotten a letter from the state saying her children would be taken from her because she was neglecting them.
 She was an alcoholic and loved her children but needed help.
 Her husband was useless to the family.
 Her children, Sharon and Butch (William/Bill) came to live with us and we never heard from their dad again.
-I was told he had already abandoned them, but then others would say he was in and out of their lives before coming to live with us.
+I was told he had already abandoned them, but then others would say he was in and out of their lives before they came to live with us.
 One thing is for sure: he didn't bother to claim them after Ruth died.
-Dad’s twin, Edna Hammonds (at that time), was the one who discovered their sister.
+Dad’s twin, Edna Hammonds (at that time), was the one who discovered their sister after she had shot herself in the heart.
 Ruth was a little over six feet tall and was beautiful, but hated her height.
 By today’s standards, she would be model material.That is her on the left in the picture and to the right is Dad's twin, Edna.

 Sharon cried almost every night for years.
 They had endured some terrible circumstances while living with their mother, but they still loved her, especially Sharon.
 One memory I have of Sharon and Butch before their mother’s death is of our family going around the Benton town circle or roundabout and seeing them dressed only in their bottom underwear watching a television through the window of an appliance store.
 Televisions had just come out, and though Sharon and Butch couldn’t hear the sound through the window, they were nevertheless fascinated by what they saw.
 Sharon said she and Butch would sneak into the show as often as they could.

 After her mother’s funeral someone gave Sharon a bag of candy.
 She wouldn’t share it with anyone because she so rarely got candy and she has carried guilt ever since.
 When she went to her new home at The Little Green House, she carried Carolyn in one arm and Marilyn in the other arm as she entered the house.
 She thought they were adorable, and they were.
+She was tall for her age so was able to do that.
 The last time I was aware that she cried at night over her mother was when we lived on 20th street, which would have been about 1960-61 and she would have been in 8th grade.
 She recently told me she cried long past that.

 Cleveland Street